 Collaborative funds $10 million in research to understand, predict and prevent insulin-dependent diabetes following checkpoint therapy for cancer

-SAN FRANCISCO and NEW YORK – May 29, 2019 – Immunotherapy has become a first-line treatment for several types of cancer.
-Over time, researchers have observed that some patients develop autoimmune disorders following cancer immunotherapy.
+SAN FRANCISCO and NEW YORK – May 29, 2019 – Immune therapy has become a first-line treatment for several types of cancer.
+Over time, researchers have observed that some patients develop autoimmune disorders following cancer immune therapy.
 After treatment with checkpoint inhibitors, for example, roughly 1% develop a kind of insulin-dependent diabetes that appears similar to type 1 diabetes (T1D), according to research published in the journal Diabetes.

 The Parker Institute for Cancer Immunotherapy, JDRF and The Leona M. and Harry B. Helmsley Charitable Trust today announced a collaborative research initiative to better understand this phenomenon and to identify the causes of T1D.
 The three nonprofits are jointly funding $10 million in autoimmunity research over a three-year period.

 “The clinical success of immune checkpoint inhibitors such as ipilimumab, nivolumab and pembrolizumab has changed the face of cancer therapy, extending lives of patients who previously had few choices.
 In rare cases, these patients develop insulin-dependent diabetes, and nobody truly understands how or why,” said Parker Institute CEO and President Jeffrey Bluestone, Ph.D., also the A.W. and Mary Margaret Clausen Distinguished Professor of Metabolism and Endocrinology at the University of California, San Francisco (UCSF).